Undermind (album): Contents

 The album's cover art appears to be a direct nod to Let It Be, the final studio album by The Beatles.
 In a review of Undermind, Glide Magazine suggests that the album's individual song contributions may also be intentionally "Beatles-esque".
 While the bulk of the songs are by frontman Trey Anastasio and Phish lyricist Tom Marshall, keyboard player Page McConnell, bass guitarist Mike Gordon and drummer Jon Fishman all contributed one song each.
 "Maggie's Revenge" is the album's only instrumental.

 The introductory passage of "Scents and Subtle Sounds", which opens the album, is taken from a demo recorded by Phish frontman Trey Anastasio and the band's primary lyricist Tom Marshall.
 The track marks Marshall's first vocal contribution to a Phish album.
 In concert, this intro is regularly performed as the first verse of the main "Scents and Subtle Sounds".

 Early copies of the album included a DVD with the 25 minute documentary Specimens of Beauty, a behind-the-scenes film on the making of Undermind, directed by Danny Clinch.

 An extended improvisational studio jam recorded at the start of the Undermind sessions was later released as the Headphones Jam at LivePhish.com.
 Two excerpts from the Headphones Jam were used for the Undermind album: "Maggie's Revenge" and "Tiny" (an internet-only bonus track).

 Reception and legacy

 Many reviews praised "The Connection", calling it "the most commanding" and "most commercially accessible" song of Phish's recording career to date.
-The song never became a regular fixture in the band's live rotation, and has only been performed five times as of 2019.
+The song never became a regular fixture in the band's live rotation, and has only been performed six times as of 2024.